-We received many entries about ghosts and ghouls, but a few were a different haunting all together.
 All of the writers shared their stories in less than 250 words.
-Thank you to everyone who entered and shared your stories of hauntings!
+Thank you to everyone who entered and shared your stories of intrigue, crime, redemption and more.

-We are excited to share with you the winning stories.
+We are excited to share the winning stories with you!
+Read More